-The curvature of the light profiles of elliptical galaxies is an important parameter as it correlates with other observed properties of elliptical galaxies, such as the effective radius $r_e$ , the total luminosity and the stellar mass (Caon et al. 1993; Nipoti et al. 2003; Naab & Trujillo 2006; Kormendy et al. 2009).
-We therefore use a Sersic $r^{1/n}$ (Sersic 1968) function to fit synthetic surface brightness profiles of our simulations, where the three free parameters are the effective surface brightness $I_e$ , the effective radius $r_e$ and the so called Sersic index n.
+The curvature of the light profiles of elliptical galaxies is an important parameter as it correlates with other observed properties of elliptical galaxies, such as the effective radius r_e , the total luminosity and the stellar mass (Caon et al. 1993; Nipoti et al. 2003; Naab & Trujillo 2006; Kormendy et al. 2009).
+We therefore use a Sersic $r^{1/n}$ (Sersic 1968) function to fit synthetic surface brightness profiles of our simulations, where the three free parameters are the effective surface brightness I_e , the effective radius r_e and the so called Sersic index n.
 Here, n = 1 corresponds to an exponential profile and n = 4 to the familiar de Vaucouleurs profile (de Vaucouleurs 1948).
-The factor $b_n$ , is chosen such that the effective radius $r_e$ encloses half of the total luminosity.
+The factor b_n , is chosen such that the effective radius r_e encloses half of the total luminosity.
 For the expected range of Sersic indices, this factor can be approximated by the relation $b_n = 0.868n - 0.142$ (Caon et al. 1993).
-We convert the projected surface mass densities discussed in section 3 to a V-band surface brightness profile assuming a stellar age of $10^{10}$ yr and solar metallicity Z = 0.02(Bruzual & Charlot 2003) which is then fitted with a Sersic function (see Naab & Trujillo (2006) for details of the fitting procedure).
+We convert the projected surface mass densities discussed in section 3 to a V-band surface brightness profile assuming a stellar age of 10^{10} yr and solar metallicity Z = 0.02 (Bruzual & Charlot 2003) which is then fitted with a Sersic function (see Naab & Trujillo (2006) for details of the fitting procedure).
 Those population properties are reasonable for present day massive ellipticals (Thomas et al. 2010) but not necessarily so for higher redshifts.
-However, details of the choice of population age and abundance are unimportant for the determination of the profile shape as long as we assume a constant mass-to-light ratio (for the stellar component) with radius.
+However, details of the choice of population age and abundance are unimportant for the determination of the profile shape (which are the same as for the surface density profiles) as long as we assume a constant mass-to-light ratio (for the stellar component) with radius.